tobous/db-jdo/README.txt

 implemenation.
 The default setting in project.properties and jndi.properties use Sun's File System Service Provider implementation (fscontext.jar and providerutil.jar) and assume to find both jars in the directory trunk/lib/ext.
-For donwload please go to http://java.sun.com/products/jndi/downloads/index.html, click the Download button at 'Download JNDI 1.2.1 & More', accept a license agreement, download 'File System Service Provider, 1.2 Beta 3' and then unpack the downloaded zip.
+For download please go to http://java.sun.com/products/jndi/downloads/index.html, click the Download button at 'Download JNDI 1.2.1 & More', accept a license agreement, download 'File System Service Provider, 1.2 Beta 3' and then unpack the downloaded zip.
 It includes the jars fscontext.jar and providerutil.jar.

 - JPOX
 The Reference Implementation for JDO 2.0 is JPOX.
-The tck20 subproject automatically downloads the latest JPOX snapshot.
+The tck20 subproject automatically downloads the beta-6 JPOX.

 - derby
 The default datastore for tck20 is derby.
 The tck20 subproject